 Reasons your child should stay at home

-- Fever of 100.0* or more: keep child home for 24 hours after the temperature returns to normal (98.6*) without medication.
+- Fever of 100.0* or more: keep your child home for 24 hours after the temperature returns to normal (98.6*) without medication.

 - Vomiting / Diarrhea: keep home until 24 hours after the last episode.